lutzer/portfolio/site/projects/codevember/index.md

 {% image "day27.png", "Sketch", null, "image" %}
 </div>

-*These sketches are works in progress.
-Some of these sketches were exhibited in 2021 during 48h Neukoelln.*
+*The collection of sketches is constantly growing.
+Some of these sketches were exhibited in 2021 during 48h Neukölln.*